Azure/azure-cosmos-db-emulator-docker/docs/opentelemetry.md

 - Document ID (when applicable)
 - Operation type and resource type
 - HTTP method and path
-- For queries: the original query text and translated query
+- For queries: query text
 - For queries with results: the number of items returned

 ## Enabling the Console Exporter